hdShang/arxiv-daily/docs/cs-RO/2025-09-24/papers/250920263v2-hl-ik-a-lightweight-implementation-of-human-like-inverse-kinematics-.md

 ---
 layout: default
-title: HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms
+title: "HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms"
 ---

 # HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms